 There isn't an application fee for Production & Technical Arts courses.

-Interviews will be held from November 2022 through to July 2023, we encourage early applications.
+Interviews will be held from November 2023, we encourage early applications.

 Application form and interview, find out more on our How to apply page.